-- (a) Part I Examination - (i) 50% or more of the aggregate combined marks of all the components for the Examination; and
+- (a) Part I Examination

+- 50% or more of the aggregate combined marks of all the components; (i) and

-- (ii) 50% or more of the marks for each component for the Examination; and - (ii) A minimum mark of 45% in each viva; and - (iii) At least two vivas with a mark of 50% or more - (b) Final Examination - (i) 50% or more of the aggregate combined marks for Component A; and - (ii) The pass mark for Component B; and - (iii) The pass marks for each section of component C, i.e.the long and short case must be passed individually - Note: A candidate who obtains less than 50% of the aggregate marks in component A is not eligible to sit for component B and C. - (7) Repeating an Examination - (a) Part I Re-Examination - (i) A candidate who has failed the Part I Examination may be permitted a re-examination on two separate occasions at six(6) monthly intervals. - (ii) The Part I Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Part I Examination.
-However, a candidate who has passed the written components previously will not be required to re-sit these components at the subsequent Part I Re-Examination. - (iii) A candidate who fails the re-examination on the second occasion shall be deemed to have failed the Part I Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate. - (b) Final Re-Examination - (i) There is not limit on the total attempts in Final Examination, as long as the candidate is still within the maximum duration of study which shall be seven years from the first date of registration. - (ii) The Final Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Final Examination.
+- (ii) 50% or more of the marks for each component for the Examination.

+- (b) Final Examination

+- (i) 50% or more of the aggregate combined marks for Component A; and

+- (ii) The pass mark for Component B; and

+- (iii) The pass marks for component C.

+- Note: A candidate who obtains less than 50% of the aggregate marks in component A is not eligible to sit for component B and C. - (7) Repeating an Examination - (a) Part I Re-Examination - (i) A candidate who has failed the Part I Examination may be permitted a re-examination on two separate occasions at six(6) monthly intervals. - (ii) The Part I Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Part I Examination.
+However, a candidate who has passed the written components previously will not be required to re-sit these components at the subsequent Part I Re-Examination. - (iii) A candidate who fails the re-examination on the second occasion shall be deemed to have failed the Part I Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate. - (b) Final Re-Examination - (i) There is not limit on the total attempts in the Final Examination, as long as the candidate is still within the maximum duration of study which shall be seven years from the first date of registration. - (ii) The Final Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Final Examination.
 However, a candidate who has passed Component A previously will not be required to re-sit this component for two subsequent Final Re-Examination.
-Should the candidate fail the two subsequent Final Re-Examinations, he will be required to re-sit Component A at the third subsequent Final Re-Examination. - (iii) After the maximum duration study is over the candidate is considered to have failed the Final Examination and shall not be permitted to repeat the programmes of study.
+Should the candidate fail the two subsequent Final Re-Examinations, he will be required to re-sit Component A at the third subsequent Final Re-Examination. - (iii) After the maximum duration of study is over the candidate is considered to have failed the Final Examination and shall not be permitted to repeat the programmes of study.